How to smash a design internship and get hired full-time.

-Your (online, sigh) degree show has been a blast and you’ve fully spruced up your design portfolio ready for that ‘real world’ experience.
-So, what’s next?
-A lot of studios directly recruit junior designers off the back of internships, but in an unpredictable landscape like a pandemic, landing yourself the right creative internship can be even tougher.
-We asked the best qualified person in the studio what it’s like to be in those exact shoes, and how to smash an internship to get hired full-time.
+A lot of studios directly recruit junior designers off the back of internships.
+But in an unpredictable landscape, landing yourself the right internship can be even tougher.
+We asked the best qualified person in the studio what it’s like to be in those shoes, and how to smash an internship to get hired full-time.

-Junior Designer, Claudia Aggett, looks back at her journey with Fiasco over the past year; from Class of 2020 Falmouth University graduate, to securing herself an internship here at Fiasco HQ in Bristol, to becoming a bonafide designer and an integral part of the Fiasco Design team.
+Claudia Aggett looks back at her journey with Fiasco over the past year.
+From Class of 2020 Falmouth University graduate, to securing herself an internship here at Fiasco HQ, to becoming a bonafide designer and an integral part of the Fiasco Design team.

 So, firstly if we rewind about a year… What were you hoping to get out of a design internship?